 In renovation or new construction, the emphasis nowadays is very much on advanced insulation and airtight construction.
-Not only these technologies are beneficial in energy consumption, but also pays a special attention to the quality of the indoor air and the indoor temperature.
-Continuous and controlled supply of fresh air and outdoor sun protection together ensures a healthy and comfortable indoor climate, even in high rise buildings.
+Not only these technologies are beneficial in energy consumption, but also pays special attention to the quality of the indoor air and the indoor temperature.
+Continuous and controlled supply of fresh air and outdoor sun protection together ensures a healthy and comfortable indoor climate, even in high-rise buildings.

 Black Forest Project, Shanghai, China :